wp-plugins/liveagent/readme.txt

 = 1.0.1 =
 * Bugfixes on plugin startup

+= 1.0.0 =
+* first release

 == Arbitrary section ==

 Now, for html form generation purposes php libraby htmlForm from http://stefangabos.blogspot.com/ is used.

 If you have any thoughts how to make this plugin better, do not hasitate to leave your ideas in plugin forum, or write an email to support@qualityunit.com.

-== Upgrade from 1.2.X  to 2.0.X ==
+== Upgrade Notice ==
-In this upgrade there were many code and user interface changes.
-* Buttons table was removed.
+**Upgrade from 1.2.X  to 2.0.X:** Buttons table was removed.
 User now can input button code from application.
-* First enabled button code will be automatically inserted after upgrade
-* widgets were removed completely (they will be added later)
+First enabled button code will be automatically inserted after upgrade.
+Widgets were removed completely (they will be added later).
+Ajax calls were fixed.
+Plugin now uses WP jQuery instead of its own.
-* alax calls were fixed
-* plugin now uses WP jQuery instead of its own

 == Localizations ==
 This plugin is currently localized in the following languages: